Glossary of Terms

-A search tool that uses another search engine’s data to produce its own results from the internet.
+A search tool that uses another search engine’s data to produce its own results from the Internet.
 A hotel metasearch compiles the room rates from numerous booking websites and OTAs onto a single platform.
-This focuses the consumers onto one site, reducing the need to browse multiple sites.
+This focuses the consumers on one site, reducing the need to browse multiple sites.

 Multi-part MIME Email